SSWConsulting/SSW.Rules.Content/rules/commas-and-full-stops-always-should-have-1-space-after-them/rule.md

 ---
-seoDescription: "Here's a possible SEO description: Find sent emails quickly using Windows Desktop search by recipient and/or subject.
-(Note: I've kept it concise, included primary keywords naturally, matched user intent, and excluded any context.)"
+seoDescription: Here's a possible SEO description: Find sent emails quickly using Windows Desktop search by recipient and/or subject.
+(Note: I've kept it concise, included primary keywords naturally, matched user intent, and excluded any context.)
 type: rule
 archivedreason:
 title: Do you know commas and full stops always should have 1 space after them?